 Some History Lesson

 One of the main treatises on system of yoga is Hatha Yoga Pradipika.
 It was written in Sanskrit by our great compassionate master Shri Swami Swatmarama.
 According to him, Hatha Yoga system was originally taught by Adinatha who was the incarnation of Lord Shiva.
-It was then transmitted to other mahasiddhas(great masters) like Matsyendranatha, Shabara, Gorakshanatha and others.
+It was then transmitted to other mahasiddhas(Great Perfect Masters) like Matsyendranatha, Shabara, Gorakshanatha and others.